zanettiprado/meu_aroma/README.md

 - ![Ipad ](media/documentation/ipad.jpg)
 - ![Large Screns](media/documentation/lg_screen.jpg)

-**Authentication:** Users who are not logged in can still browse and view posts.
-However, to actively participate by commenting or making suggestions, they must first log in.
-For new users without an account, the registration process is straightforward and allows them to become part of the community.
+**Authentication:** Users who are not logged in can still browse, view and buy the products.
+However, to view order history and keep save the address they will be required to login.
+Also the partnershipment is allowed only registered users.
+For new users without an account, the registration process is straightforward.

 - ![Login Request](media/documentation/login_request.jpg)